-Several years ago a shop owner from New York, a personal friend of mine, called me and began telling me about some tough employee issues, poor production, and stagnant sales.
-He was working some crazy hours, said he could not take time away from the shop fearing that all would go wrong if he left.
-I asked him why he felt that way.
-He said the last time he took a week off the shop sales plummeted and he found himself putting out fires the first days back from his vacation.
-He had gotten to the point that if he was to take another vacation he would just close down for the week and give all his employees a paid vacation.
-From the way things were going it would cost him less and he would not have to deal with the aggravation.
+Several years ago, a shop owner from New York, called to tell us about issues in his shop.
+Matters of poor production, and stagnant sales.
+He was working crazy hours and said he could not take time away from the shop because he was afraid that all would go wrong if he left.
+He said the last time he took a week off, sales dropped, and he had to spend a week of his time putting out fires.
+If he needed to leave and pay his team their weeks salary, he would close for a week and pay.
+Based on his previous experiences, it would cost him less and he would not have to deal with the aggravation.

-It took a couple of weeks to work out a careful plan to remove this tiger from his shop because my friend was convinced he needed this guy!
-The day my friend let him go he called me sounding like a schoolboy who finally got his first date.
+It took a couple of weeks to work out a careful plan to remove this tiger from his shop because the shop owner was convinced he needed this guy.
+The day he was let go, we received an enthusiastic phone call.
 “HE’S GONE, HE’S GONE!
-I feel 10 years younger and I feel like 100 lbs has been lifted off my head!
-The lights actually look brighter in the shop and the other techs are smiling and having a great time throwing out all of his junk!”
-The very next month the shop did more production with just two techs than it had ever done with three.
+I feel l like 100 lbs has been lifted off my shoulders.
+The lights actually look brighter in the shop and the other techs are smiling and enjoying a positive work environment!”
+Instantly the shop’s production improved with just two techs.
+The shop experienced a better month than it had previously with three techs.

-I have always found it amazing how one person in a business can hold down the whole shop.
-And it always seems to be that key guy the owner feels he must have!
-He’s the guy who knows his stuff, he can tackle the hard jobs, the ones that other techs shy away from, but he does it at a price.
-This is the guy that puts owners between a rock and a hard place.
+It’s amazing how one person in a business can make or break the shop.
+It’s usually the guy who knows his stuff, he tackles the different jobs, but he does it at a price.
+This is the guy that puts the owner between a rock and a hard place.

-Knowing how to read people and hire the right people the first time is a skill owners must have.
-It is just too painful and costly not to know.
-Having trouble in the production area?
-Too many upsets and noise?
-Look for the tiger—he’s the one in the bushes with fangs and claws ready to pounce on the next unsuspecting victim.
+Knowing how to hire the right people is essential to your shop’s growth.
+It is just too painful and costly not to have the best team by your side.
+Are there too many upsets and noise?
+Look for the tiger—he’s the one in the bushes with fangs and claws ready to tear down your shop’s efficiency and reputation.